GovernorFancyPants/desolaterunner/_drafts/the-anatomy-of-a-dnf.md

 date:

 ---
+Eventually it happens to everyone in one way or another.
+It can be from stomach problems, overuse injury or an acute injury, from mental exhaustion to just pure physical exhaustion but whatever the reason, it sucks.
+It really, really sucks.
+The worst part isn't when you make the actual decision, in fact, that might just be one of the best feelings but wait for it.
+Be it moments after you've handed in your bib, hours maybe, could be days or even months but it will come back around and haunt you.
+The guilt of haven given up on yourself, the self doubt and the loathing.
+Could I have continued?
+Did I have more energy?
+Why wasn't I just mentally strong to go on?
+If I only rested for a minute and ate another gel, would that have made a difference?
+Did I not try hard enough?
+And on and on it goes until you go crazy.

 **UTMB**

 Severe stomach cramps, unable to run neither up nor down, unable to get any food in, unable to sleep it off.